wheelercj/pm-md/README.md

 [sample result](samples/calendar-API-v1.md)

 **Template-driven**.
-You can easily customize the output by editing the template.
+You can customize the output by editing a template.
 See the "custom templates" section below for more details.

 ## download